RESIP.NET

 eBaySeller IP stability affects store ratingRisk flags/sales restrictions

-ShopeeSame IP must be bound long-termAssociation detection/bans
+ShopeeSame IP must be bound long-termEnvironment anomaly detection/restrictions

-Scenario 2: Social Media Account Management
+Scenario 2: Social Media Account Operations

 Scenario 3: Ad Account Management

 Facebook Ads and Google Ads demand extremely high IP stability.
-Frequent IP changes are among the top IP-related reasons for ad account bans.
+Frequent IP changes are among the top IP-related reasons for ad account restrictions.
 Using static residential IPs means logging into your ad dashboard from the same "address" every time, dramatically reducing risk triggers.

 Scenario 4: Stable AI Tool Access